jonasblixt/bpak/README.rst

 The archive now contains information on how the two parts should be encoded for transport and how they should be decoded when installing the archive.
-In this example the hash-tree is completley removed because it can be generated using the data in the 'fs' part and the 'merkle-salt' meta, and then be verified by comparing the 'merkle-root-hash' meta with the generated root hash.
+In this example the hash-tree is completely removed because it can be generated using the data in the 'fs' part and the 'merkle-salt' meta, and then be verified by comparing the 'merkle-root-hash' meta with the generated root hash.